Politically Correct or Upstanding?

 For those who are unaware, there was a theory developed by highly acclaimed scientists in the 19th and 20th(!) centuries whereby the mongoloid phase was the middle of three levels of pre-natal development.
 If you were born a mongoloid (one with Down Syndrome), it meant that your intellectual development stopped in the Mongol phase of development.
 Just guess which races were believed to have the highest and lowest stages.
 Hint: the scientists were white Europeans.

 Of course we know much better today how ridiculous this theory is, but how many of us still don’t react with surprise upon hearing the word mongoloid?
 I remember how mongoloid was a commonly used word in the sixties and seventies in my “enlightened” neighborhood, and I’m sure that many still use it today when they mean to say someone effected by Down Syndrome.
-(You can read more about that here: https://en.wikipedia.org/wiki/Historical_definitions_of_races_in_India)
+(You can read more about it here: Historical definitions of races in India)